One week after visiting Toruń, my wife and I hit the road again to check out the best things to see and do in Elbląg.

 - International standards for the protection of cultural heritage, namely the Venice Charter of 1964, stressed respect for authentic elements.
 In Elbląg, the medieval street layout was preserved, but new structures could be supplied with more modern features.
 All new buildings were constructed on the foundations of former tenement houses

-- Those with close ties to Elbląg claim that retroversion on such a scale will not be witnessed anywhere else in the world
+- Those with close ties to Elbląg claim that retroversion on such a scale would never be witnessed anywhere else in the world

 - Painstakingly detailed archaeological works preceded the reconstruction of each of the sections of the Old Town.
 Hence, Elbląg is one of the best archaeologically surveyed cities in Europe